 After 1947, the Government of independent India focused on the development of indigenous science and technology.
 As a technology base was being created, it became clear that the country needed to simultaneously augment management talent and resources.
 This led to the creation of the Indian Institutes of Management in the country.
 The Indian Institute of Management Bangalore was established in 1973.

-Experts from an article on the early years of IIMB
+Excerpts from an article on the early years of IIMB

 Growing with IIMB - G V K RAO